motorcycle 101 guides

 3. Maryland Motorcycle Helmet Laws

-Thanks to the use of motorcycle helmets being enforced in Maryland, the recent statistics have shown how protective headgear has been instrumental in reducing injuries and saving the lives of motorcyclists:
+Statistics dating back to the previous decade have shown how protective headgear has been instrumental in reducing injuries and saving the lives of motorcyclists in Maryland:

 • Between 2012 to 2016, about 34% of motorcycle accidents occurred on state routes